 Governments may combat the spread of disease during outbreaks with measures that include among other things restrictions on the movement of meat and livestock between jurisdictions which results in supply excesses and shortages and price volatility which in some cases reaches extreme levels.
 In 2018, there was an outbreak of African Swine Fever in China which has continued to spread across various countries around the world.
 While restrictions have been put in place by the foreign jurisdictions to contain the spread of the disease in hog populations, there can be no assurance the outbreak will be contained or that the outbreak will not spread to areas that supply the Company with live hogs or that additional restrictions will be put in place that will impede the Company's access to other markets or create volatile market conditions.
-These could have a material adverse impact on the Company's operations and financial condition.
+In addition, in 2022, there was a significant outbreak of high pathogenic avian influenza which threatened poultry populations and put pressure on the poultry system in Canada.
+While industry and governments responded quickly in efforts to try to contain the spread of the disease, it continues to create a risk for the Company's poultry operations.
+Diseases such as these, and others, other could have a material adverse impact on the Company's operations and financial condition.

-The Company monitors herd and flock health status and has strict bio-security procedures and employee training programs throughout its hog production system and ensures the animals receive veterinary medications as required.
-However, there is no guarantee these processes will not fail.
-In addition, not all livestock procured by the Company may be subject to these processes, as the majority of livestock processed by the Company is purchased from independent third parties.
+The Company monitors herd and flock health status and has strict bio-security procedures and employee training programs throughout its operations and ensures the animals receive veterinary medications as required.
+However, there is no guarantee these processes will be successful in protecting the Company's livestock and its sources of supply.
+In addition, not all livestock procured by the Company may be subject to these processes, as a significant volume of livestock processed by the Company is purchased from independent third parties.
 In addition to risks associated with maintaining the health of the Company's livestock, any outbreak of disease elsewhere in the world could reduce consumer confidence in the meat products affected by the particular disease and generate adverse publicity.